rbonvall/una-mezcla-de-cosas/mez.cl/en/lambda-dsl/index.md

 ---
-title: A DSL in Scala for λ-terms
+title: A DSL for λ-terms in Scala
+date: 2017-12-xx
 author: Roberto Bonvallet
-date: 2017-11-11
 panflute-filters: ["../../../bin/include.py"]
 ---

-Ah, the lambda calculus---what a thing of beauty!
+Ah, the lambda calculus—what a thing of beauty!
 It gives us the opportunity to write expressions like

 > *(λm.λn.m(λi.λs.λz.is(sz)) n) (λs.λz.sz) (λs.λz.s(sz))*

-that some heresiarchs would stubbornly insist to obfuscate as 1 + 2.
+that some heresiarchs would stubbornly insist in obfuscating with the infidel’s notation as 1 + 2.

-Unfortunately, things start to get unwieldy when you try to describe the same thing in idiomatic Scala:
+Unfortunately, things start to get unwieldy when you try to describe that thing in idiomatic Scala:

 ~~~~ {.include .scala}
 file: lambda.sc